 If you were hurt in a minor car accident that was the other driver’s fault, you have the right to file a claim for all damages, including pain and suffering.
 However, the burden is on you to actually bring the case and prove your damages.
 This can be harder to do for pain and suffering in a minor accident versus a more serious one.

 The amount of pain and suffering you may be awarded depends on how the damages are calculated.

 How Are Pain and Suffering Calculated?

 There is no set way that pain and suffering damages are calculated in every situation.
-Unlike damages that have a clear dollar amount (medical bills, lost wages, etc), it’s hard to put a number on pain and suffering.
-That being said, Georgia law does not have a monetary cap on pain and suffering damages (Georgia Code section 9-10-184).
+Unlike the other damages you can sue for in an accident claim that have a clear dollar amount (medical bills and lost wages for example), it’s hard to put a number on pain and suffering.
+That being said, Georgia law does not have a monetary cap on pain and suffering damages (Georgia Code §9-10-184).

 When insurance companies calculate someone’s pain and suffering damages, they typically examine how serious and permanent your injuries are from the accident.
 They often do this by taking the full amount of your medical bills and multiplying that total by a number from one to five.
 The number is higher based on how severe and permanent the injuries are.